ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**6.1.2**

+- Temporarily disabled BetterUI.ItemStats support due to item load failures, caused by TILER2 attempting to use an older API (recent update caused breaking changes).

 **6.1.1**

 - Now defers initial language reload from AutoConfig until after game content has loaded.
 Fixes a minor conflict with ShowDeathCause.